PatchworkExplorer/cp4waiops-connectors/airgap.md

 EOF
 ```

-Note: Do not prefix mirrors with http:// or https:// and ensure that they do not have trailing / characters and make sure there is no whitespace after EOF
+**Note:** Do not prefix mirrors with http:// or https:// and ensure that they do not have trailing / characters and make sure that no white space is present after EOF.

-The mirror will be rolled out to all nodes on the cluster, cycled one at a time, temporarily making them unschedulable before rebooting.
+The mirror is rolled out to all nodes on the cluster, which is cycled one at a time, temporarily making them unschedulable before rebooting.

 Enter the following command to observe the nodes:

 ```
 watch oc get nodes
 ```
-Note: Red Hat OpenShift Container Platform 4.7 and later do not reboot the nodes.
+Note: Red Hat OpenShift Container Platform 4.7 and later do not restart the nodes.

-Once all nodes have rebooted, verify the ImageContentSourcePolicy was applied with `oc debug` to query the mirrors on the host nodes.
+After all nodes reboot, verify the ImageContentSourcePolicy was applied with `oc debug` to query the mirrors on the host nodes.

 ```
 $  oc debug node/worker0.subdomain